JarvusInnovations/lapidus/README.md

 passing it to the constructor or using the ``-c`` flag on the terminal.
 For a list of command line options run ``lapidus --help``.

-Here is a sample configuration file that will connect to two PostgreSQL backends, two MySQL backends and publish all events to NATS using the NATS plugin:
+Here is a sample configuration file that will connect to two PostgreSQL backends, two MySQL backends, one MongoDB backend and publish all events to NATS using the NATS plugin:

 ```javascript
 {